-Stampede kills 40 at funeral for Iranian general slain by US
+Stampede kills 56 at funeral for Iranian general slain by US

 There was no information as to what had set off the stampede.
 Online videos showed people lying apparently lifeless, their faces covered by clothing.
 Emergency crews performed CPR on others as people wailed in the background, crying out to God.

 “Unfortunately as a result of the stampede, some of our compatriots have been injured and some have been killed during the funeral processions,” Koulivand said.

-The news agencies gave the death toll of 40, with 213 injured.
+State TV reported the death toll of 56, with 213 injured, citing Koulivand,

 Soleimani’s burial was later delayed, with no new time given.
 Authorities cited concerns about the massive crowd that had gathered as a reason for the delay, the semi-official ISNA news agency said.

 A procession in Tehran on Monday drew over 1 million people in the Iranian capital, crowding both main thoroughfares and side streets in Tehran.
 Such mass crowds can prove dangerous.
-A similar stampede, though on a much smaller scale, struck the 1989 funeral procession for Ayatollah Ruhollah Khomeini, killing at least eight people and injuring hundreds.
+A smaller stampede struck the 1989 funeral for Ayatollah Ruhollah Khomeini, killing at least eight people and injuring hundreds.

 Soleimani’s death in a drone strike on Friday has sparked calls across Iran for revenge against America, drastically raising tensions across the Middle East.
 The U.S. government warned ships of an unspecified threat from Iran across the region’s waterways, crucial routes for global energy supplies.
 Meanwhile, the U.S. Air Force launched a drill with 52 fighter jets in Utah, just days after President Donald Trump threatened to hit 52 sites in Iran.